March 9, 2018

 Different Grades of Material

 Flat roofs are common in Miami and require rolled roofing material.
 An installation of rolled roofing material is a labor-intensive process that necessitates a propane tank and wand to heat the tarred bottom of the gravel-like roof sheet.
-On an average flat-roof job, many roofers charge $400-500 per square.

 Other Roofing Cost Considerations